Why Book Michael Caswell?

 I bring ample backup equipment

 This is one area that less experienced photographers often cut corners on.
-Professional-quality equipment is expensive, and while one camera body and a few lenses might be sufficient for portrait work (where the consequences of equipment failure are relatively minor), for weddings it is absolutely mandatory to have backup gear.
+Professional-quality equipment is expensive, and while one camera body and a few lenses might be sufficient for portrait work (where the consequences of equipment failure would amount to a relatively minor inconvenience), for weddings it is absolutely mandatory to have backup gear.
 For a wedding photographer just starting out, trying to supplement their regular income with a part-time side-business, it can be very tempting to try to get by without purchasing professional-level redundant cameras, lenses, and lighting gear (or maybe just having an old or consumer-grade camera on hand as a spare, but one that would not be adequate to shoot professionally with) and they may very well be able to get away with this for a while.
 But sooner or later, this luck will run out, and you don't want it to be during your event.

 I even consider having just one backup camera to be insufficient, so I carry two cameras on me throughout most of the day with a third identical camera in my bag, along with various lenses of overlapping focal lengths, and multiple pieces of lighting gear.
 On most jobs I’ll also have a complete emergency kit consisting of a yet another camera with a flash and a couple of lenses which stays in the trunk of my car, just in case something catastrophic (such as an unplanned dunk in the hotel swimming pool) happens to all of my primary and backup equipment.
 I've never actually had to use this kit during an event, but it's comforting to know it is there.